All our products are sensitive electronic devices, please respect the following guidelines when handling them.

 To reduce the possibility of electrostatic discharge, observe the following precautions:

-Wear ESD protection gear such as wrist bands, ESD gloves, ESD shoes or use EDS-mats.
+Wear ESD protection gear such as wrist bands, ESD gloves, ESD shoes or use ESD-mats.

 Limit your movement.
 Movement can cause static electricity to build up around you.